Pays de la Loire

 It therefore enjoys mild winters and temperate and sunny summers.

-These are favorable to the mimosa which blooms in the middle of winter, as on the Riviera, and earned the island the lovely name of Ile aux Mimosas!
+These are favorable to the mimosa which blooms in the middle of winter, as on the French Riviera, and earned the island the lovely name of Ile aux Mimosas!

 Finally, the sun favours the exploitation of the salt marshes by guaranteeing a constant and even water evaporation.